Canada Proposes Pioneering Femicide Law

-On December 9, 2025, Justice Minister Sean Fraser tabled Bill C-16, a sweeping piece of legislation designed to pull gender-motivated killings out of the shadows of general homicide.
-Under the proposed law, femicide would be recognized when a woman is murdered by an intimate partner under specified conditions that reflect gender-based motives, elevating such crimes to first-degree murder when linked to patterns of coercive control or sexual violence.
+On December 9, 2025, Justice Minister Sean Fraser tabled Bill C-16.
+He introduced sweeping legislation to remove gender-motivated killings from general homicide categories.
+Under the proposal, courts would recognize femicide under defined gender-based conditions.
+As a result, judges would elevate such crimes to first-degree murder when coercive control or sexual violence exists.

 Disclaimer: This article discusses sensitive topics related to human rights violations.
 Please be advised.